Our Parish – Our Future – We voted YES!

 Our Parliament passed the Localism Act in 2012.
 This new Act gives all communities, for the first time ever, the legal right and opportunity to prepare their own Neighbourhood Plan.
 Such a plan sets out policies to guide development and the use of land in a parish or a neighbourhood.
 Once approved by NHDC, the plan becomes part of the statutory planning process.

-At a public meeting in our Village Hall on June 26th, a large majority of the 35 residents attending, voted in favour of producing a Neighbourhood Plan for this parish.
-Six residents have volunteered to form the Steering Group, and to be responsible for producing the plan.
-Another ten, so far, have volunteered to be involved in different ways.
+At a public meeting, in our Village Hall on 26th June 2016, a large majority of the 35 residents attending voted in favour of producing a Neighbourhood Plan for this parish.
+Some residents volunteered to form the Steering Group, and to be responsible for producing the plan.
+Others have volunteered to be involved in different ways.

 This is our parish – we are concerned about our future – we want everyone in the parish who wanted to take part (over 90%) has had their say to help shape that future.